Kernelization dichotomies for hitting minors under structural parameterizations: Ingredient 1: Computing an F-Minor Deletion solution hitting all labeled Q -minors

 The proofs of these properties of graph extension rely on the fact that the branch sets of the biconnected components of a minor of a graph $G$ must intersect with the biconnected components of $G$ in a particular way.

-\begin{proposition}[{\fixedspacingcite[Proposition 8]{FVS-via-EDF-DAM}}] \newrefcommand{\minorModel}{\varphi} Let $H$ be a biconnected graph and let $G$ be a graph which contains $H$ as a minor.
+\begin{proposition}[Dekker and Jansen {\fixedspacingcite[Proposition 8]{FVS-via-EDF-DAM}}] \newrefcommand{\minorModel}{\varphi} Let $H$ be a biconnected graph and let $G$ be a graph which contains $H$ as a minor.
 Then for any minimal minor model $\minorModel$ of $H$ in $G$, the graph $G[\minorModel(V(H))]$ is biconnected.
 Furthermore, the graph $G[\minorModel(V(H))]$ is a minor of a biconnected component of $G$. \end{proposition}

 { \newrefcommand{\minorModel}{\varphi} \begin{lemma} Let $\minorModel$ be a minor model of a graph $H$ in a graph $G$.
-For every biconnected component $B_H$ of $H$, there exists a biconnected component $B_G$ in $G$ such that $H[B_H]$ is a minor of $G[\minorModel(B_H) \cap B_G]$.
+For every biconnected component $B_H$ of $H$, there exists a biconnected component $B_G$ in $G$ such that $B_H$ is a minor of $G[\minorModel(V(B_H)) \cap V(B_G)]$.
 For an illustration, see \autoref{fig:biconnected-components-minor-model}. \end{lemma} \begin{proof} \newrefcommand{\minimalMinorModel}{\psi} Let $B_H$ be a biconnected component of $H$.
-We can restrict the domain of $\minorModel$ to the vertices in $B_H$ to obtain a minor model $\minorModel_{B_H}$ of $H[B_H]$.
-By \autoref{fact:biconnected-graph-minor-model}, this minor model contains a minimal minor model $\minimalMinorModel$ of $H[B_H]$ for which the graph $G[\minimalMinorModel(B_H)]$ is biconnected.
-Therefore, there exists a biconnected component $B_G$ of $G$ that contains $\minimalMinorModel(B_H)$.
-Notice that $\minorModel_{B_H}(B_H) \cap B_G$ contains $\minimalMinorModel(B_H)$, and thus $G[\minorModel_{B_H}(B_H) \cap B_G] = G[\minorModel(B_H) \cap B_G]$ contains $H[B_H]$ as a minor. \end{proof}
+We can restrict the domain of $\minorModel$ to the vertices in $B_H$ to obtain a minor model $\minorModel_{B_H}$ of $B_H$.
+By \autoref{fact:biconnected-graph-minor-model}, this minor model contains a minimal minor model $\minimalMinorModel$ of $B_H$ for which the graph $G[\minimalMinorModel(V(B_H))]$ is biconnected.
+Therefore, there exists a biconnected component $B_G$ of $G$ that contains $\minimalMinorModel(V(B_H))$.
+Notice that $\minorModel_{B_H}(V(B_H)) \cap V(B_G)$ contains $\minimalMinorModel(V(B_H))$, and thus $G[\minorModel_{B_H}(V(B_H)) \cap V(B_G)] = G[\minorModel(V(B_H)) \cap V(B_G)]$ contains $B_H$ as a minor. \end{proof}

 }

 \renewrefcommand{\gadgets}{\mathsf{Gadgets}} {\extend{G}{\gadgets}} {\extend{H}{\gadgets}} \begin{lemma}[Extending Preserves Minors Lemma] \newrefcommand{\minorModel}{\varphi} \newrefcommand{\extendedMinorModel}{\noref\extend{\noref\minorModel}{}} \newrefcommand{\gadgetsForVertex}[1]{\gadgets_{#1}} Let $X$ be a set, and let $G$ be an $X$-labeled graph.
 Let $\gadgets$ be a nice gadgets function for $G$ and $X$.
 Then an $X$-labeled graph $H$ is a minor of $G$ if and only if $\extendedH$ is a minor of $\extendedG$.
 Moreover, if $\extendedMinorModel$ is a minor model of $\extendedH$ in $\extendedG$, then the function $\minorModel$ defined as $\minorModel(v) = \extendedMinorModel(\gadgetsForVertex{v}) \cap V(G)$ for every $v \in V(H)$ is a labeled minor model of $H$ in $G$, where $\gadgetsForVertex{v}$ is the union of all copies of gadgets glued to $v$ in $\extendedH$.
 See \autoref{fig:extending-preserves-minors} for an illustration. \end{lemma}